THE VOLGA GERMANS IN PORTLAND

 Weddings

-Wedding (Hochzeit) customs probably varied in detail in the different German colonies of Russia.
+Wedding customs (Hochzeit) likely varied in detail across the different German colonies in Russia.
 The following is an account of the nuptial procedures in the colony of Norka in the Volga area.
 Many people from Norka settled in Portland,

 The process of marriage took a definite form of order.
-This was brought about either by the mutual consent of the young people involved, the instigation of the parents, or the use of a matchmaker.
+This was brought about either through the mutual consent of the young people involved, the instigation of their parents, or the intervention of a matchmaker.
 The first two situations were more common in Norka.

 A young man wishing to marry would first receive permission from his family.
 He needed their approval of the young girl he had chosen for his wife and her family.
 Of course, this would be no problem if the young man's parents arranged this union.